Kevinpgalligan/KevingalWebsite/pages/blog/mona-lisa-gol.md

 title: Finding Mona Lisa in the Game of Life
 date: 2020-01-28
+description: Using SAT-solvers to discover Game of Life states that turn into pictures.
 imgthumbnail: img/mona-lisa-gol/thumbnail.png

 The [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is a 2d, grid-shaped petri dish.
 Each grid square in the dish is a cell that can be either alive or dead.